-The overall purpose of this program is to educate nurses to work with individuals, families, groups and communities in a variety of settings guided by a health promotion perspective with an ethic of caring.
-The program will assist students to develop sensitivity to people's experiences of health, healing, and health promotion by being cognizant of nurse's professional roles.
-Students will learn to work as partners with clients and other health care providers.
-Through their understanding of, and participation in, the changing health care system, graduates will be active participants in creating health for all.
+The purpose of the curriculum is to educate people to become nurses to contribute to the enhancement of health for all Canadians and others in the global community.
+The curriculum fosters critically reflective, independent, and motivated learners and practitioners with an inquiry approach to lifelong learning in their practice.
+The curriculum assists students to develop knowledge, competencies, and understanding of their own and others' (individuals, families, groups, populations, communities, society) diverse experiences of health and healing, including care of those who are dying.
+By being cognizant of nurses' professional roles and the evolving health care system, students learn to work as partners with clients and other health care providers.
+Through their understanding of and participation in the evolving health care system, graduates will be active participants and leaders in influencing and contributing to the promotion of health.
 The BSN program is offered through a degree-granting partnership with the University of Victoria.